Financial assistance fund

-- have access to less than £500 across all bank accounts
+- Have access to less than £100 across all bank accounts

-- if you are a home student, receive the full maintenance loan.
+- If you are a home student, receive the government maintenance loan (unless exempt).

 The fund is available to undergraduate, postgraduate taught/research, home and EU/international fee-paying students.
 The fund will not accept applications from pre-sessional, visiting or exchange students.

-The payments for part-time and temporary withdrawal students will be capped.
+The payments for part-time and temporary withdrawn students will be capped.